-9.1 OBJECTIVE 1: APPOINTMENT OF AN ENVIRONMENTAL CONTROL OFFICER
+10.1 OBJECTIVE 1: APPOINTMENT OF AN ENVIRONMENTAL CONTROL OFFICER

 Impact Management Objective: To appoint a suitably qualified and experienced Environmental Control Officer.
-Potential impact to avoid Failure to appoint an ECO will result in non-compliance with the requirements of the EMPr.
-Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote Impact Management Obleome sound environmental management on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A suitably qualified and expe rienced Environmental Control Officer must be appointed before Johannes Jurie Klue.
+Potential impact to avoid Failure to appoint an ECO will result in non-compliance with the requ uirements of the EMPr.
+Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which elopment, which will promote Impact Management Obleome sound environmental management on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period A suitably qualified and expe rienced Environmental Control Officer must be appointed before The Applicant.
 During design phase any activities commence on si te.
-The appointed ECO must act dhere to the requirements stated in Chapter 15 and any other requirements specified in the E requirements specified in the Environmental Authorisation.
-The appointed ECO must be advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
-Performance Indicator A qualified ECO is appointed prior to the commencement of any construction activities (incl uding pre-construction set-up renormance indicator activities) on site.
+The appointed ECO must act dhere to the requirements stated in Chapter 15 and any other requirements specified in the Environmental Authorisation.
+The appointed ECO must be advised of the construction start date before any activities commence on site so that the e ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
+Performance Indicator A qualified ECO is appointed prior to the commencement of any construction activities (including pre-construction set-up T CHOITHANCE INDICATOR activities) on site.